Suspense and Surprise in European Football: Discussion and Conclusion

-In contrast to other studies that report a significant decline in competitive balance in European football over time \citep[e.g.,][]{AvilaCanoTrigueroRuiz2023, Basini2023, Pawlowski2010, Poli2018}, our analyses reveal three distinct patterns across and within the leagues.
-First, we find leagues where both suspense and surprise considerably decreased for matches of a single top team, while matches featuring other teams in the same league have remained relatively stable.
-This applies to Manchester City in the Premier League and Paris Saint-Germain in Ligue 1.
-However, it is important to note that lower levels of suspense and surprise in matches featuring top teams do not currently appear to reduce overall sporting interest.
+In contrast to other studies that report a general decline in competitive balance in European football over time \citep[e.g.,][]{AvilaCanoTrigueroRuiz2023, Basini2023, Pawlowski2010, Poli2018}, we do not find such overall decline when using suspense and surprise.
+Rather we observe considerable differences across leagues including downward, upward, or no trends at all.
+This is in line with \citet{Csato2025} who did not find any evidence for declining competitive balance in the UEFA Champions League group stage using novel indicators of competitive balance.
+Moreover, some trends we observe for the whole league can be fully attributed to matches involving just one or two clubs within these leagues.
+However, it is important to note that lower levels of mean suspense and surprise in matches featuring top teams do not currently appear to reduce overall sporting interest.
 The negative impact may be offset by positive influences such as star appeal or the quality of play \citep[e.g.,][]{Buraimo2022}.
-Second, we observe a modest overall decline in both suspense and surprise in the German Bundesliga, which is not driven by top teams.
-Third, we identify a significant increase in average suspense and surprise over time in Spain’s La Liga, a trend accentuated by matches involving Real Madrid and Barcelona.

-Extending our analysis to include the top women’s leagues in the 2023/24 season provides additional insights into the current state of competitive balance in European football.
-On average, women’s leagues exhibit lower levels of suspense and surprise compared to their male counterparts.
-A particularly striking result is the pronounced disparity in these measures between Barcelona and the rest of the teams in Spain’s Liga F, highlighting extreme dominance within the league.

-Our paper provides a practical framework for assessing the state and evolution of suspense and surprise in European football.
-This approach not only advances the theoretical understanding of how competitive balance and outcome uncertainty translate into sports demand, but also offers actionable insights.
-In particular, we outline three key practical implications.